History of Harvard Extension School

-The history of the Harvard Extension School dates back to its founding in 1910 by Abbott Lawrence Lowell.
-From the beginning, the Harvard Extension School was designed to serve the educational interests and needs of the greater Boston community, but has since extended its academic resources to the public, locally, nationally, and internationally.
+Although Harvard Extension School was established in 1910 by A. Lawrence Lowell, its history traces to the founding of the Lowell Institute in 1836, which was created to provide free public lectures to the residents of Greater Boston.
+From its inception, Harvard Extension School was designed to serve the educational interests and needs of the local community, but has since expanded its educational reach to students locally, nationally, and internationally.